-We just made our first batch of Elderberry Syrup for the season.. with kids headed back to school, fall germs and dare I say flu season around the corner, I’m staying ahead of the curve as much as I can.
+We just made our first batch of Elderberry Syrup for the season.. with fall germs and dare I say flu season around the corner, we try to be as proactive as we can.
 There is a time & place for modern medicine, but there’s not much that they can do for the common cold or even a mild form of the flu – and if you’ve ever had the flu, you know just how terrible it can be, especially if it’s your little ones.

 As a child, I remember we’d always go out a pick bucket loads of berries – but my parents always sought out elderberries.
 We made jams and syrups and used them all winter long.

 Elderberries have been used as a traditional remedy for hundreds of years – from colds, flu, fever, burns & cuts, bladder & urinary tract issues and even stomachaches.
 Rich in flavonoids, particularly anthocyanins which are a powerful antioxidant that keeps the immune systems strong.
 This high antioxidant activity stimulates the immune response while bioflavonoids and other proteins in the juice of the berry deactivate the cold or flu virus enzymes that can infect our cells.
 On top of that, they are rich in vitamins A, B & C. In short, the immune-boosting compounds in Elderberries have been specifically shown to help beat the cold and flu more quickly by inhibiting duplication of the virus.

 During the cold winter months, most stores are wiped out of their over-priced syrups – they are usually for around $15-$23 or more for 4-8 ounces.
 This recipe makes 16oz for under $5.
 I grab dried elderberries here.